(Chapter – 8) (How Do Organisms Reproduce?)

 Answer 1:

-(b) Asexual reproduction takes place through budding in yeast.
+reproduction takes place through

 Question 2:

-Which of the following is not a part of the female reproductive system in human beings?
+is not a part of the female reproductive system in human beings?

 (a) Ovary